TanStack/query/docs/src/pages/reference/hydration/dehydrate.md

 **Returns**

 - `dehydratedState: DehydratedState`
-  - This includes everything that is needed to hydrate the `queryClient` at a later point
+  - This includes everything that is needed to hydrate the `environment` at a later point
   - You **should not** rely on the exact format of this response, it is not part of the public API and can change at any time
   - This result is not in serialized form, you need to do that yourself if desired